 Things now are very similar.
 The teaching of the Magisterium is still, obviously, formally still vigore pleno; but numbers of unfaithful or negligent bishops behave as though it were not.

-And lastly: during a 'suspense', does the episcopal ministry of those bishops who are heterodox on this one point still call for religiosum obsequium on other matters?
+During a 'suspense', does the episcopal ministry of those bishops who are heterodox on this one point still call for religiosum obsequium on other matters?
 Or is one obliged to consider their entire episcope vitiated by just one point of formal heterodoxy?
-I suspect and suggest that a rereading of Blessed John Henry's work on the Arians would, again, afford guidance on this and similar practical matters.